 That's what's going to happen to this series on blogging.
 I'm using Scrivener to create the ebook, and I'll transfer the same text to Pages to make a PDF version.
-I recently came across Papyrus, a tool that claims to make it really simple to turn blog posts into ebooks.

 The advantage of creating a real ebook is that it can help you get found.
 Lots of people search their favourite ebook store when they want to learn something new.
 By putting your book into stores, you have a chance of coming up in searches and being found by new readers.

 You can even publish your own printed books through Amazon CreateSpace service.
 And of course you don't have to give your book away for free - your expertise is valuable, and you might want to charge for it.